 Racial/Ethnic Minority Graduate Fellowship

-Applications are being accepted for the 2020 Racial/Ethnic Minority Graduate Fellowship.
+Applications are now being accepted for the 2021 Racial/Ethnic Minority Graduate Fellowship.
 Members of the Society should urge qualified applicants to apply for this award.
-Online applications must be finalized no later than midnight (EST) on February 1, 2020.
-Applicants will be notified of the results by July 15, 2020.
+Online applications must be finalized no later than 11:59p.m.
+(Eastern Time) on February 1, 2021.
+Applicants will be notified of the results by July 15, 2021.
 All applicants must be current SSSP members when applying.

 The Society for the Study of Social Problems (SSSP), in keeping with its philosophy of active engagement with social problems, participation in social problem solutions, and advancement of knowledge through study, service and critical analysis, established the Racial/Ethnic Minority Graduate Scholarship at its annual meeting in August 1993.
 At the 2017 Annual Meeting, the Board of Directors voted to change the scholarship to a fellowship.
 The purpose of the fellowship is:

-To establish a formal commitment to diversity through support of two minority doctoral students in the social and/or behavioral sciences inclusive of course work or dissertation research support who demonstrates a commitment, through his or her scholarly examination, of any aspect of inequality, injustice, and oppression
+- To establish a formal commitment to diversity through support of two minority doctoral students in the social and/or behavioral sciences inclusive of course work or dissertation research support who demonstrates a commitment, through his, her, or their scholarly examination, of any aspect of inequality, injustice, and oppression

 A grade point average or equivalent of at least 3.25 in one’s current graduate program [of study]